Brad Keselowski

 Bradley Aaron Keselowski (/kɛzˈlaʊski/; born February 12, 1984) is an American professional stock car racing driver, team owner, and entrepreneur.
 He competes full-time in the NASCAR Cup Series, driving the No. 6 Ford Mustang Dark Horse for RFK Racing, a team he also co-owns.
 He was the owner of Brad Keselowski Racing, which fielded two full-time trucks in the NASCAR Camping World Truck Series for 10 years.

-Keselowski, who began his NASCAR career in 2004, is the second of only six drivers to win a championship in both the Cup Series and the Xfinity Series and the twenty-fifth driver to win a race in each of NASCAR's three national series.
+Keselowski, who began his NASCAR career in 2004, is the second of only six drivers to win a championship in both the Cup Series (2012) and the O'Reilly Series (2010) and the twenty-fifth driver to win a race in each of NASCAR's three national series.
+When he won the Cup Series championship in 2012, he joined Dale Earnhardt and Jeff Gordon as the only drivers to win the title within their first three full seasons of competition.

 Keselowski is the owner and founder of Keselowski Advanced Manufacturing, a hybrid manufacturing company based in Statesville, North Carolina, specializing in additive metal technologies as well as CNC machining.

 Early life and career

 Keselowski was born in Rochester Hills, Michigan, and grew up in a racing family.
 He is the fifth and youngest child of Kay and Bob Keselowski and the nephew of Ron Keselowski.
 His older brother, Brian, is also an active racing driver.
 The Keselowski family is of Polish descent.
 Keselowski spent much of his adolescence working at his father's race shop; he swept and mopped the floors, and mowed the grass.
 In 2000, Keselowski began racing stock cars in the Factory Stock division.